veraPDF/veraPDF.github.io/policy/index.md

 - [XPath](http://www.w3schools.com/xml/xpath_intro.asp) to define the elements of interest in an XML document; and
 - [XQuery](http://www.w3schools.com/xml/xquery_intro.asp) to write queries for XML data.

+Schematron assertions allow to verify values of some specificPDF features such as metadata values, image compression, color spaces and fonts, and a lot of other data.
+The complete list of features can be found at [on this site](../feature-extraction).

 This simple schema document, that's also a veraPDF policy document, shows all five schematron elements: